-WACI measures the carbon intensity of businesses, not its total carbon emissions.
+WACI seeks to measure the carbon intensity of businesses, not their total carbon emissions.
 It is a calculation of the tonnes of CO2 emitted per US$1 million of company sales.
 It then aggregates them using the percentage weight of the holding within the fund.

 The WACI metric therefore normalises for company size – a large global company with large carbon emissions, in absolute terms, may have a lower WACI than a smaller company that pollutes less, in absolute terms, but is less efficient in its processes.